 The need for continued assistance, more efficiently delivered.
 There is much evidence to suggest that American Indians and Alaskan Natives do not want lives that are characterized by "dependency."
 On the other hand, continued assistance from the Federal government to Tribal Areas is not only a legal obligation in most cases (under treaties between sovereigns), all indications are that it has widespread support, borne out the recognition that its withdrawal would imply a devastating blow to the cultural richness of our nation as well as a sense of moral obligation in response to past injustices.
-The enormous unmet housing needs in Tribal Areas documented in this report justify expanding federal housing assistance to these Areas, but it is reasonable for Congress to expect that such assistance be delivered in a more Tenant-based assistance programs (Section 8 Certificates and Vouchers) help lowincome households rent housing of their choice in the private market (HUD subsidies make up the difference between the market rent for the unit and what the tenant can afford to pay).
-This approach will not work in remote Tribal Areas where a large private housing stock does not exist.
-However, a significant number of Tribal Areas do have such housing within their boundaries or nearby.
-Those earlier classified as "near urban" alone have around 20,000 households with housing affordability problems, yet HUD has so far allocated tenant-based assistance for only 4,885 families to Tribal Areas nationwide.
+The enormous unmet housing needs in Tribal Areas documented in this report justify expanding federal housing assistance to these Areas, but it is reasonable for Congress to expect that such assistance be delivered in a more efficient form than it has been in the past.
+The challenge is to provide support in a manner that leverages and expands the power of these Native Americans to control and enhance their own destinies.